ProximaD/Solar-Panel-Website/README.md

-# Sandra Shitsukane's Portfolio - Solar-Panel-Website
+# Sandra Lavenda's Portfolio - Solar-Panel-Website

 This is my programming portfolio that details my past and present projects.